 Each step has a purpose.
 EQ shapes the tone, compression controls dynamics, harmonic distortion adds warmth, and limiting boosts loudness.
 When used correctly, these tools enhance the mix without losing its natural feel.
 A good mastering chain makes a song ready for streaming, radio, and live playback, helping it stand out without distortion or imbalance.

-Why Does the Order of a Mastering Chain Matter?
+Why the Order of a Mastering Chain Matters?

 The order of processing is highly important.
 If the steps are in the wrong order, they can cause distortion, imbalance, or unwanted effects.